uploadcare/meteor-react-uploadcare-demo/README.md

 ## Run

-Running the demo is simple.
-Please, run `npm start` and head over to [http://localhost:3000](http://localhost:3000) using your browser.
+Type `meteor` in your terminal, hit enter and head over to [http://localhost:3000](http://localhost:3000) using your browser.

 ## Contributors